 Packed with Vitamin C and easy to make with only six quick ingredients, these frozen orange pops are sure to be a family favorite all around.
-A great snack to help combat cold and flu season, calm a sore throat, or enjoy as a summer treat on a hot day by the pool.
+This is also a great snack to help combat cold and flu season, calm a sore throat, or enjoy as a sweet treat on a hot day.

-Bonus… citrus foods are also good sources of inflammation-fighting antioxidants.
-This can help those dealing with rhematoid arthritis, osteoarthritis, athletes looking to train to the next level and those dealing with inflammation from autoimmune diseases such as MS, autoimmune thyroid, diabetes and more.
+Bonus… citrus foods are good sources of inflammation-fighting antioxidants.
+This can help those dealing with arthritis, athletes looking to train to the next level, and those bogged down by inflammation from autoimmune diseases such as MS, autoimmune thyroid, diabetes, and more.

 So start your day with a glass of orange juice, have half a grapefruit or frozen orange pop for a snack, and bring some extra flavors in the foods you cook with a fresh squeeze of lime or lemon juice.

-The average daily recommendation of Vitamin C a day is 75 milligrams (mg) per day for adult women, and 90 mg per day for adult men.
+The average daily recommendation of Vitamin C is 75 milligrams (mg) per day for adult women, and 90 mg per day for adult men.

 - Pour into popsicle molds.